drush-ops/drush/docs/install.md

            `export PATH="$PATH:/path/to/drush:/usr/local/bin"`

-     Your system will search path options from left to right until it finds a result.

     1. Add an alias for drush (this method can also be handy if you want to use 2 versions of Drush, for example Drush 5 or 6 (stable) for Drupal 7 development, and Drush 7 (master) for Drupal 8 development).
      To add an alias to your Drush 7 executable, add this to you shell configuration file (see list in previous option):
          `$ alias drush-master=/path/to/drush/drush`